Brett R. Gallaway

-Brett R. Gallaway (born September 20, 1984) is an American trial lawyer who is Chair of McLaughlin and Stern’s Litigation, Class Action, Hospitality, and Art Law Practices.
-He is best known for winning class action lawsuits, and for representing clients in high profile sexual harassment, assault and domestic violence cases.
+Brett R. Gallaway (born 1984) is an American trial lawyer.

 Early life and education

 Gallaway grew up in New York City.
 He earned a Bachelor of Science degree from New York University and his J.D. from Tulane Law School.

 Career

 Brett R. Gallaway is a partner and Chair of the Litigation, Class Action, Hospitality, and Art Law Practices at McLaughlin & Stern, LLP, since January 2013.
 Previously, he worked at Klafter Olsen & Lesser LLP, managing wage and hour class and collective action litigation, and at LaSasso Griesmeyer Law Group, LLC, where he focused on criminal defense.

-Gallaway has been involved in notable legal cases, including litigation against Apple Inc. and the lawsuit alleging an unlawful scheme involving gallerist Mary Boone.
-His clientele includes professional athletes such as Brandon McManus and Deven Thompkins, and numerous individuals involved in large-scale building fire and water damage cases.
+Gallaway has been involved in litigation against Apple Inc. and the lawsuit alleging an unlawful scheme involving gallerist Mary Boone.
+He has represented athletes such as Brandon McManus and Deven Thompkins, and numerous individuals involved in large-scale building fire and water damage cases.

-Gallaway also has experience conducting internal investigations on behalf of major professional sports organizations, including the NFL and NHL.
-He is frequently referenced in media outlets and legal publications for his distinctive approach to litigation.
+Gallaway has also conducted internal investigations on behalf of major professional sports organizations, including the NFL and NHL.